CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d2-GuestShell-Ex1.md

     csr1#
     ```

-    Test to confirm the Guest Shell vnic is active and reachable with the `ping` command, for example:
+    Test to confirm the Guest Shell vnic is active and reachable with the `ping 192.168.35.2` command, for example:

     ```
     csr1#ping 192.168.35.2